railsbridge-boston/cookbook/README.md

 Here's a list of roles that are involved in organizing a workshop:

 * 1-2 Lead Organizers
-* Venue Coordinator: changes with each workshop, whoever does it should commit to owning the process
+* Venue Coordinator - The venue may change with each workshop.
+Whoever does it should commit to owning the process and maintaining communication with the venue contact(s).
 * Registration Coordinator
 * Catering Coordinator
 * Sponsorship Coordinator